-Eli Epstein enjoys a multi-faceted career as performer, educator, conductor, and author.
+Acclaimed for his "glowing sound," "facility," and "lyrical freedom," Eli Epstein is a sought-after horn player, educator, and conductor.
 Epstein was second horn of the Cleveland Orchestra (1987–2005) and horn professor at the Cleveland Institute of Music (1989–2005).
-He has appeared several times as soloist with the Philadelphia Orchestra and the Cleveland Orchestra.
+Epstein has appeared several times as soloist with the Philadelphia Orchestra and the Cleveland Orchestra.

-An active performer, Epstein has appeared on chamber programs at Jordan Hall, Severance Hall, Tanglewood, Philadelphia's Academy of Music, Kennedy Center, Music Academy of the West, where he was on faculty (2005-2013), and Aspen Music Festival, where he served as principal horn of the Aspen Chamber Symphony (2000-2012).
-Epstein has collaborated with the Borromeo and Brentano String Quartets, and has been guest principal horn for the Boston Pops Esplanade Orchestra, Rhode Island Philharmonic, Orpheus Chamber Orchestra and St. Louis Symphony.
-He performs with the Boston Symphony Orchestra from time to time and has played on the BSO Community Chamber Concerts series.
+An active performer, Epstein has appeared on chamber programs at Jordan Hall, Severance Hall, Tanglewood, Philadelphia's Academy of Music, Kennedy Center, Music Academy of the West, where he was on faculty (2005-2013), and the Aspen Music Festival, where he served as principal horn of the Aspen Chamber Symphony (2000-2012).
+Epstein has collaborated with the Borromeo and Brentano String Quartets, and has served as guest principal horn of the Rhode Island Philharmonic, Orpheus Chamber Orchestra and Saint Louis Symphony.
+Epstein performs with the Boston Symphony Orchestra from time to time and has played on the BSO Community Chamber Concerts series.

 Advocating the idea that music can be a meaningful and uplifting force in society, in 2009 Epstein won Grand Prize in the Entrepreneur the Arts Contest for his Inside Out Concerts, and appeared on Heartbeat of America with William Shatner.
 Drawing on years of experience as a performer, educator and entrepreneur, in 2013 Epstein joined the NEC Entrepreneurial Musicianship faculty to teach their survey course The Entrepreneurial Musician.

-Epstein's book, Horn Playing from the Inside Out, A Method for All Brass Musicians (second edition published in 2014), was acclaimed in the International Horn Society's journal as "an overwhelmingly stimulating and productive treatise…that will yield positive influence on legions of horn players—students and professionals alike.”
+Epstein's book, Horn Playing from the Inside Out, A Method for All Brass Musicians (third edition published in 2016), was celebrated in The Horn Call, International Horn Society's journal, as "an overwhelmingly stimulating and productive treatise...its positive influence on the profession will be immediate and lasting."